DivyaKumari1/EventBrite/README.md

-I have uploaded two file:
+I have uploaded two files:

 a.
 A ppt, which describes the overview,goal,future development of EventBrite project
 b.
 Demo of the project:Screen capture of the working application